zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Name:_ This field defines the name of the custom attribute which must be unique in the Gluu Server LDAP tree.

-* _SAML1 URI:_ This field contains the SAML1 URI for the custom attribute.
+* _SAML1 URI:_ This field contains the SAML1 uri for the custom attribute.

-* _SAML2 URI:_ This field contains the SAML2 URI for the custom attribute.
+* _SAML2 URI:_ This field contains the SAML2 uri for the custom attribute.

 * _Display Name:_ This display name can be anything that is human readable.

 * _Type:_ The attribute type should be selected from the drop-down menu.
 There are four attribute types supported by Gluu:

-  1. Text
+  1. text
-  2. Numeric
+  2. numeric
-  3. Photo
+  3. photo
-  4. Date
+  4. date

 * _Edit Type:_ This field defines the user who has access to edit the specific attribute.